emsarchive/obsidiansite/_notes/Public/The Policy of Communist Parties Towards Intellectuals.md

 The International Meeting of Communist Workers' Parties stated in 1969: "In this age, when science is becoming a direct productive force, growing numbers of intellectuals are swelling the ranks of wage and salary workers.
 Their social interests intertwine with those of the working class: their creative aspirations clash with the interests of the monopoly employers, who place profit above all else.
 Despite the great diversity in their positions, different groups of intellectuals are coming more and more into conflict with the monopolies and the imperialist policy of governments.
-The crisis of bourgeois ideology and the attraction to socialism help to bring intellectuals into the anti-imperialist struggle".
+The crisis of bourgeois ideology and the attraction to socialism help to bring intellectuals into the anti-imperialist struggle"[^5].